tschuelia/PythiaLabelGenerator/README.md

 ### Result Files

-Running this labelling tool will result in the following files:
+Running PyDLG will result in the following files:

 - `{prefix}.raxml.*`: RAxML-NG log and result files.
 - `{prefix}.iqtree.*`: IQ-TREE log and result files.